KSMaan45/waywes/README.md

 3. Execute script ```./waybash.sh```

-**Note you can use use options 1-4 without root but option 5 need root access**
+**Note you can use use options 1-4 without root but option 5 need script to run as root**

 ## Usage